PrivateBin/PrivateBin/README.md

 Some features are optional and can be enabled or disabled in the [configuration file](https://github.com/elrido/ZeroBin/wiki/Configuration):

+- Password protection

 - Discussions

 - Expiration times, including a "forever" and "burn after reading" option

 - Syntax highlighting using prettify.js, including 4 prettify themes

-- Templates: By default there is a "classic" and a bootstrap based theme, but it is easy to adapt these to your own websites layout.
+- Templates: By default there is a bootstrap based and a "classic ZeroBin" theme and it is easy to adapt these to your own websites layout or create your own.

 ## Further resources